HanumanthDB/MCP-Projects/swagger-mcp-server/README.md

 - For secured swagger endpoints, set appropriate HTTP headers or handle auth in `SwaggerApiDiscoveryService`.
 - For dynamic refresh or programmatic spec switch, extend the service logic.

 ---

+## Troubleshooting

+- **Port in use**: Make sure port `8081` is free, or change `server.port` in `application.properties`.
+- **Spec fetch errors**: Ensure the `swagger.spec.url` is reachable from your server.
+- **Class version errors**: Ensure you are using Java 17+.
+- **Dependency issues**: Run `mvn clean install -U` to force update dependencies.

+---

+## Contributing

+Contributions are welcome!
+Please open issues or pull requests for bug fixes, improvements, or new features.
+For major changes, discuss them in a GitHub issue first.

+---